justincqz/active_learning_cv/README.md

-# active_learning_cv
+# Active Learning_for Computer Vision
-Active learning exploration for computer vision tasks.
+Active learning exploration for computer vision tasks, using Pytorch.